Jaineel-Mamtora/instagram-clone-flutter/README.md

 # instagram_clone

-An Instagram UI clone using Flutter
+An Instagram clone using Flutter

 ## Getting Started